jancely/CAformer/README.md

 6. Ablation Study.
-Further, we explored the effectiveness of Causal Attention (CA), we substitute CA with vanilla attention and conduct the experiment once again.
+Further, we explored the effectiveness of Causal Attention (CA), we substituted CA with vanilla attention and conduct the experiment once again.
 The comparison of forecasting is exhibited as follows:

 <p align="center">
 <img src="./figures/ablation.png"  alt="" align=center />